 So, let’s begin with some of the basics.
-Every organization has at least one primary line-of-business (LOB) application that manages their corporate data.
+Every organization has at least one primary line-of-business (LOB) application that manages its corporate data.
 These systems are designed to manage data within their domain.
-Whether this is an Enterprise Resource Planning (ERP) system, Human Capital Management (HCM) system, or something more specific to an industry, such as a Policy Management tool for insurance, or an Electronic Medical Record system for healthcare, these systems do an incredible job at managing the core data within their domain.
+Whether this is an Enterprise Resource Planning (ERP) system, Human Capital Management (HCM) system or something more specific to an industry, such as a Policy Management tool for insurance, or an Electronic Medical Record system for healthcare, these systems do an incredible job at managing the core data within their domain.

 This is really what we’re talking about.
 All of this “other relevant data” that is kept somewhere.
 Most often, this data is not accessible unless:

 - You know where someone else stored it

 - You have access to it.